vuejs/test-utils/docs/guide/advanced/reusability-composition.md

 ### Testing `inject`

-When your Component uses `inject` and you need to pass data with `provide`, then you can use the `global.provides` option.
+When your Component uses `inject` and you need to pass data with `provide`, then you can use the `global.provide` option.

 ```vue
 <template>